esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/past.md

 ## Reminder: workflow

-Work in pairs ('pair programming' style):
+- Work in pairs (or groups of three); 'pair programming' style.

-- the *driver* shares their screen and performs the actions;
+  - One of you is the _driver_: they share their screen and perform the actions.
-- the *partner* supports the driver, looks up questions, is active and engaged with the driver's work.
+  - The other(s) support(s) the driver, by e.g. looking up questions, and being
+    active and engaged with the driver's work.

-At the end of the exercise:
+- Switch roles so that everyone in your team has been in the driver's seat:

-- the driver zips the entire project, and emails it to partner before the break;
+  - The driver zips the entire project, and emails it to a partner *before the break*.
-- the partner unzips all and confirms the project is complete.
+  - The recipient unzips all and confirms the project is complete.
+  - Do not worry if you have not been able to finish the exercises.
+You can take your project to the next step.

-Ask for help when needed:
+- Ask for help when needed, we are happy to support you!

-- raise your hand in the Zoom breakout;
+  - Use the "Ask for help" button in your breakout room.
+(Note that raised hands and chat messages will not be seen outside the room!)
-- a helper will join your breakout room.
+  - A helper will join your breakout room.

-Prepare the discussion:

-- write down any questions you would like to discuss with the group;
-- discuss choices you make during the exercise, and write down your decisions;
-- at the end of each workshop-element we will reconvene in a plenary session to discuss these.

 ## Exercise